Ordering Information: Bookstores and Individuals

 on 41 South, between brown fields, where

-in North by Northwest the crop duster chased
+in North by Northwest the crop duster

 Cary Grant over brittle corn stubble,